The Speech-Language-Hearing Applied Laboratory

 - It serves as resource to the professions and to the local community through its various consulting services

 In the Laboratory, as many as 60 children and adults who have a wide range of communication difficulties are served each week.
 Examples of some of the services and communication difficulties are:

-- accents, pronunciation, limited English proficiency, and intelligibility difficulties
+- Accents, pronunciation, limited English proficiency, intelligibility problems

 Students, faculty, staff and persons served in the applied lab are treated in a non-discriminatory manner-that is, without regard to race, color, religion, sex, national origin, participation restriction, age, sexual orientation, or status as a parent.
 The institution and program comply with all applicable laws, regulations, and executive orders pertaining thereto.